 The Lack of Teen Treatment Options in Virginia

-Therefore, many young people need help, but their parents and guardians are unable to access mental health facilities in Virginia.
-As a result, many teens end up in a higher level of care, such as immediate suicide watch in hospitals due to the lack of access to mental health facilities in Virginia.
+As a result, many teens end up in an ER or hospital, sometimes on immediate suicide watch in hospitals, due to the lack of access to mental health facilities in Virginia.
 Talking about this ongoing crisis, William Andrew Hazel Jr., the current Virginia Secretary of Health and Human Resources, “We have these problems all over healthcare … We have a system, in my mind, that is just set up to be ineffective.”

-Virginia Mental Health Statistics 2022: Adolescents
+Virginia Mental Health Statistics 2023: Adolescents

 Statistics from the Office of Adolescent Health at the US Department of Health and Human Services show that Virginia is faced with a flood of teenagers needing help, and lacks treatment options to provide those services.